HomeArticlesThe Psychology of Paying Off Debt: Why It Feels Hard

 Characteristic behavior: Does not open statements.
 Does not know exact balances.
 Makes minimum payments automatically but does not engage with the debt actively.
 Experiences significant anxiety when the topic comes up and redirects quickly.

 What the Avoider needs: A single session of full disclosure — the complete debt inventory — followed by immediate, visible action.
-The act of knowing and doing something in the same sitting breaks the avoidance loop more effectively than any amount of planning.
-The Avoider does not need a perfect strategy.
-They need to stop avoiding.
+The act of knowing and doing something in the same sitting breaks the avoidance loop more effectively than endless planning.

 Best method: Snowball.
-The early account eliminations provide the visceral proof that action produces results — which is exactly the evidence the Avoider's avoidance loop has been telling them does not exist.
+The early account eliminations provide visceral proof that action produces results — which is exactly the evidence the Avoider’s internal story says does not exist.

 Profile 2: The Optimizer